Skip to Content

 1. Switch out the cream of mushroom soup: If you don’t like cream of mushroom soup, you can use cream of chicken, cream of cheese, or cream of celery soup instead.

-3. Make it spicy: If you like things spicy, you can add some diced jalapeños or red pepper flakes to the sauce for a spicy kick.
+3. Make it spicy: If you like things spicy, you can add some diced jalapeรฑos or red pepper flakes to the sauce for a spicy kick.
 Adjust the amount according to your spice tolerance.

 Feel free to try different things.
 It’s a great meal that allows for variations.
+You really don’t need any side dishes with this recipe because it’s a complete meal.

 And add some corn casserole on the side or some homemade dinner rolls.